Trinculo54/AUannounce/README.md

  Drag "AUannounce.dll" into your plugins folder, and start the server
 ```

-If its not installed or configured follow this guide
+If its not installed or configured follow this guide:

 [Impostor Docs](https://github.com/Impostor/Impostor/blob/master/docs/Running-the-server.md)

 ## Custom Announcement